Lviv vs. Berlin: The Beauty of Art Nouveau

 🇺🇦 Lviv: Ukrainian Pedagogical Society (1906–1908)

-This building is a prominent example of Ukrainian Modern and nowadays houses the National Forestry University.
-It was designed by Ivan Levynskyi’s architecture bureau in the Secession style, namely its folk variant, which resembles Carpathian log cabins.
+This building is a prominent example of Ukrainian Secession and nowadays houses the National Forestry University.
+It was designed by Ivan Levynskyi’s architecture bureau in the folk variant of Secession, which resembles Carpathian log cabins.
 It stands in the western part of the city on a hill and is surrounded by a park.

 Chapter 5.
 Commercial estates

 At the beginning of the 20th century, Lviv was the economical center of Galicia, a historical region that used to be a small kingdom in medieval times and nowadays occupies Western Ukraine and Southern Poland.
 Many banks operated in Galicia, and the Bank of Prague was one of the major participants in the region’s industry.

 This corner building belongs to Late Secession and was designed by a team of Lviv architects who won a competition among 16 projects.
 Not only is the building’s dome its most recognizable feature, but also a step towards Art Deco, the architecture style following Secession.